-Anastasios Papadopoulos, better known as 'Kotsa Nastas' was a Pontic Greek freedom fighter during the Greek Genocide.
-He was the General in charge of protecting the civilians of the region on top of the mountain Toptsam in the south of Pontus.
-He was born in 1896 at Entik Pounar, a village near Erpaa in Pontus.
-He was tall with a very deep voice.
-His father, Papa Kyriakos, a priest, was very well known in the region and was a legate to the Metropolitan of Amaseia.
-Kotsa Nastas took to the mountain of Toptsam at the age of 19.
+Anastasios Papadopoulos, better known as 'Kotsa(Big) Nastas', was a Pontic Greek freedom fighter during the Greek Genocide.
+He was the General in charge of theToptsam unit on the mountain Yaylatsik in southern Pontus.
+He was born in 1896 at Entik Pounar, a village near Erbaa in Pontus.
+He was a tall man with a deep voice.
+His father, Papa Kyriakos was a priest and was well known in the region and was a legate to the Metropolitan of Amasya.
+Kotsa Nastas took to the mountains at the age of 19.
 The leader of the freedom fighters at Toptsam at that time (1915) was Captain Yiacof.

 Encyclopedia of Pontian Hellenism.
 Malliaris Paedia.